dorukardahan/twitterapi-io-mcp/docs/blogs/blog_twitter_request_looks_like_it_might_be_automated_error_226.md

-# Affordable, Real-Time X (Twitter) API — No Limits
+# Fix "This Request Looks Like It Might Be Automated" Twitter Error 226 — 2025 Guide
 Source: https://twitterapi.io/blog/twitter-request-looks-like-it-might-be-automated-error-226

-## Description

-Build with an affordable, real-time X (Twitter) API.
-Get instant access to timelines, tweets, and write actions with predictable pricing and no limits.

 ## Sections

+- Fix "This Request Looks Like It Might Be Automated" Twitter Error 226 — 2025 Guide
+- TL;DR
+- Introduction
+- What Is Twitter Error 226 and Why It Appears
+- Common triggers include:
+- Why Traditional Fixes No Longer Work
+- How to Fix "This Request Looks Like It Might Be Automated" Safely
+- Login and Post Tweets Using TwitterAPI.io
+- Step 1: Login to Twitter
+- Step 2: Create a Tweet Safely
+- Comparison: Traditional Automation vs TwitterAPI.io
+- Best Practices to Avoid Future Automation Blocks
+- Keep Your Automation Alive Without Getting Blocked
-- [object Object]
+- FAQ
+- What is Twitter Error 226?
+- Why do Twikit and Tweepy trigger Error 226?
+- Can I bypass Error 226 with proxies?
+- How does TwitterAPI.io avoid Error 226?

 ## Content

-Loading...
-Fix "This Request Looks Like It Might Be Automated" Twitter Error 226 — 2025 Guide Getting the "This request looks like it might be automated" error from Twitter?
-Learn what causes Error 226, how Twitter's anti-automation works, and the safe way to keep your bots posting with TwitterAPI.io.

 Over the past few months, thousands of developers using Twikit, Tweepy, or custom Python scripts have suddenly faced a frustrating message from Twitter: